RESEARCH STARTER

 Economy

 One of the largest employers within the city is the University of Arizona (UA).
 Known as a premier medical research center, it also has a strong branch devoted to astronomy and space research.
-The Tucson region has an abundance of astronomical facilities that take advantage of the clarity of the desert air, including Kitt Peak and Steward Observatory.
+The Tucson region has an abundance of astronomical facilities that take advantage of the clarity of the desert air, including Kitt Peak National Observatory and Steward Observatory.
 The city even passed a light pollution ordinance to keep the sky dark enough for ideal stargazing.

-The Tohono O’odham Nation has also become a large employer in Tucson, mainly because of its gaming operations, including the Diamond Desert Casino located just south of Tucson.
+The Tohono O’odham Nation has also become a large employer in Tucson, mainly because of its gaming operations, including the Desert Diamond Casino located just south of Tucson.

 Mining (mainly copper) and health care are two longstanding foundations of the local economy.
 The annual Tucson Gem and Mineral Show claims to be the largest in the world.